ethereum/remix-ide/docs/tutorial_debug.md

 contract- with the current step highlighted.

-Important note: When this panel is hidden, the slider will have a courser granularity and only stop at *expression boundaries*, even if they are compiled into multiple EVM instructions.
+Important note: When this panel is hidden, the slider will have a coarser granularity and only stop at *expression boundaries*, even if they are compiled into multiple EVM instructions.
 When the panel is displayed, it will be possible to step over every instruction, even those that refers to the same expression.